 Luke 16:19-17:10

-Jesus tells a story about a rich man and a poor man
+Jesus' story about a rich man and a poor man

-19 Jesus then said, ‘At one time, there was a rich man who wore very expensive clothes.
-This rich man ate big meals every day.
-20 There was also a poor man called Lazarus.
-He had sores all over his body.
-He lay outside the gate of the rich man.
-21 He was very hungry.
-He wanted to eat the bits of food that the rich man threw away.
-Even the dogs came and they tasted the sores on his body.
 22 Then Lazarus died and God's angels carried him away.
 They put him at the side of Abraham in heaven.
 The rich man then also died and his family buried him in the ground.
-23 He went to Hades, the place for dead people.
+23 He went down into the deep hole of death.
 He was in a lot of pain there.
-He saw Abraham far away in heaven.
+He looked up and he saw Abraham far away in heaven.
 He also saw Lazarus at Abraham's side.
 24 So he shouted out, “Father Abraham, please be kind to me.
 Please send Lazarus here to help me.
 I am in great pain because I am in a fire that burns me.
 Let him put his finger into some water.
 Then he can use the water to make my mouth cool.”

 27 The rich man said, “If that is true, father Abraham, please send Lazarus to my family.
 28 I have five brothers that are still alive.
 He can tell them not to do the same things as I did.
 Then they will not also come here when they die.
 They will not be in great pain, as I am.”